The Gravity of Becoming

 Here's something they don't teach: if it's difficult, you're pushing when you should be pulling.

 The old model is push.
 Build something, then try to create demand.
 This is trying to teach people to fly by throwing them off buildings.
 The new model is pull.
-Identify latent demand — the thing people already want but don't know how to ask for — then fulfill it.
-Don't drum up the men to gather wood.
-Teach them to yearn for the vast and endless sea.
+Identify latent demand: the thing people already want but don't yet know how to ask for.
+Build the riverbed that lets it run.

 This applies to everything: